Sehol X4: Sehol E40X (electric variant)

 The E40X has an accumulator with an energy content of 55 kWh or 66 kWh.
 According to the NEDC, the range is given as 420 km or 502 km.

 Moskvitch 3

 On November 23, 2022, the factory began SKD assembly of the Moskvitch 3, and on December 26, 2022, it went on sale in Russia alongside the electric version.

+GTV Kessor

+In August 2024, GTV Motor Cambodia introduced the GTV Kessor, a rebadged Sehol X4 compact SUV.
+The Cambodian‑market version is powered by a 1.5‑litre turbocharged inline‑four petrol engine producing 150 hp, paired with a six‑speed automatic transmission and front‑wheel drive.
+Standard equipment includes LED headlamps and taillights, a panoramic sunroof, electronic parking brake with auto‑hold, a 360‑degree camera system, and multiple advanced driver‑assistance features.
+Sharing its platform with the Sehol X4, the GTV Kessor measures 4,410 mm in length, 1,800 mm in width, and 1,660 mm in height, with a wheelbase of 2,620 mm.
+At launch, pricing in Cambodia ranged from US$23,500 to US$26,500 depending on trim level.